Truck mpg has lagged for decades: Will diesel and electric pickups do better?

 And to the future

 We need electric trucks.
 Soon.
-They won’t be for everyone, but perhaps they can bring this whole segment to its senses—or at least clean it up at a faster rate.
+They won’t be for everyone, and they'll still be heavy; but perhaps they can bring this whole segment to its senses—or at least clean up their consumption.
 From Rivian to the Cybertruck, here are five of the most eagerly anticipated electric pickups.
 And here’s to many more.